thomashamson/whack-a-mole/README.md

-# whack-a-mole
+# Whack-A-Mole
-A simple game of Whac-A-Mole in pure JavaScript.
+> A simple game of Whack-A-Mole in pure JavaScript.